Fluid Structure Interaction for Maritime Applications

 More Fluid Structure Interaction Simulations

-This fluid structure interaction simulation depicts a side launch of a warship from its building site.
+The fluid structure interaction simulation on the bottom left depicts a side launch of a warship from its building site.
 The slide of the ship with the slipway is treated as a series of micro-collisions and is simulated using the collision model.
 The floating of the ship is calculated with dynamic coupling with water motion.

 FLOW-3D fluid structure interaction simulation of a